- Published on

 HTB Godfather

-- Tester then enumerated for information regarding the OS and Kernal after viewing the contents of the mail.
+- I then enumerated for information regarding the OS and Kernel after viewing the contents of the mail.

-- After a bit of enumeration, tester found that the system is vulnerable to a OverlayFS CVE (CVE-ID:
+- After a bit of enumeration, I found that the system is vulnerable to a OverlayFS CVE (CVE-ID:

 CVE-2023-0386).